acd02/bubbly-grid/README.md

 ![push](https://raw.githubusercontent.com/Alx-l/bubbly-grid/master/images/pull.png)

-Alternatively, you can also use negative values if you wanna pull an element to the right, e.g., pull: -1/12 is the same as => push: 1/12
+Alternatively, you can also use negative values if you wanna pull an element to the right, e.g., $pull: -1/12 is the same as => $push: 1/12

 ### <a name="$center"></a> center
 [back to top](#top)

-Sure, you can center a column by moving it around using `push` or `pull`, but you can also simply use this => `asym-center()`
+Sure, you can center a column by moving it around using `$push` or `$pull`, but you can also simply use this => `asym-center()`

 Let's take a look at this exemple :